 I'm a multimedia journalist & radio producer

 Shaina studied International Affairs and Fine Art at George Washington University and has an MA in Islamic and Middle East Studies from Hebrew University in Jerusalem.
 She earned a masters degree from UC Berkeley Graduate School of Journalism as a Foreign Language and Area Studies (FLAS) fellow in Arabic and the Middle East.
 She is skilled in video, animation and photo editing software including Pro Tools, Adobe Premiere Pro, Audition, After Effects and Photoshop.
-She has reported from India, Myanmar, Hungary, the American Deep South, Israel and the Palestinian Territories.
+She has reported from India, Myanmar, Hungary, Rwanda, the American Deep South, Israel and the Palestinian Territories.

 some work I'm especially proud of: